cranial cruciate disease and management

 between the two bones.

-The CCL is made of dense connective tissue, with poor
+The CCL is made of dense connective tissue.
+With

 injury, the tibia and femur are less stable in relation to one